-- Cross cutting wood and plastic. - Cross cutting miters, joints, etc. for picture frames, moldings, door casings, and fine joinery.
+- Cross cutting wood and plastic

+- Cross cutting miters, joints, etc. for picture frames moldings, door casings, and fine joinery

+- Bevel cutting and compound cutting

-NOTE: The blade provided is fine for most wood cutting operations, but for fine joinery cuts or cutting plastic, use one of the accessory blades available from your dealer.
+NOTE: The blade provided is fine for most wood cutting operations, but for fine joinery cuts or cutting plastic, use one of the accessory blades available from the Ryobi dealer.

-Before starting any cutting operation, clamp or bolt your miter saw to a workbench.
-Never operate your miter saw on the floor or in a crouched position.
+Before starting any cutting operation, clamp or bolt the compound miter saw to a workbench.
+Never operate the miter saw on the floor or in a crouched position.
 Failure to heed this warning can result in serious personal injury.